-The aim of the Directive is to make it easier for women to return to work more quickly after childbirth by introducing flexible forms of work and to make men more active in exercising their parental entitlements.
+The aim of the Directive is to make it easier

+parental entitlements.
 This creates opportunities not only for parents but also for employers.
 It allows for attracting a more diverse pool of talent and for minimising the effects of the increasingly noticeable consequences of the demographic decline.
 In the long term, it will contribute to narrowing the pay gap between women and men and equalising gender opportunities in the labour market.